CptFoobar/alfred/README.md

 The quotes ensure path is interpreted correctly by the command line, and the `$*` simple passes all the arguments following the macro to the actual command.

+*NOTE: To use the --path option of alfred, you would be required to run alfred in an elevated command line.
+This is required since single fiels are served using symlinks, and Administrator priviledges are required in Windows to create them.*

 *You can also add other aliases you may want to set up to this file.
 See [this](https://en.wikipedia.org/wiki/DOSKEY#Usage) for more on doskey macros*

 2. Place this .cmd file in your AppData folder (reach it by typing `%AppData` in the Windows address bar)